telerik/kendo-ui-core/docs/controls/barcodes/qrcode/overview.md

 ## See Also

-Other articles on Kendo UI QRCode:
+Other articles on the Kendo UI QRCode:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the QRCode Widget](/aspnet-mvc/helpers/qrcode/overview)
 * [Overview of the QRCode JSP Tag]({% slug overview_qrcode_uiforjsp %})